JoeyyScott/Gamer-Supplies/README.md

 | Crate | [View](docs/wireframes/mobile-crate.png) | [View](docs/wireframes/tablet-crate.png) | [View](docs/wireframes/pc-crate.png) |
 | Reviews | [View](docs/wireframes/mobile-reviews.png) | [View](docs/wireframes/tablet-reviews.png) | [View](docs/wireframes/pc-reviews.png) |

 ### Design Changes

 **Coupon missing from wireframes**
-+ I've added a coupon feature which is not reflected in the wireframes as this was added into the project later.
++ I have added a coupon feature on ```supplies.html``` which is not reflected in the wireframes as this was added into the project later.
     + The reason being I was unsure what to include for my second custom model to satisfy the project requirement.
-I'm aiming for a distinction and as such have included a disclaimer here.
+I am aiming for a distinction and as such have included a disclaimer here.

+**Sort missing from wireframes**
++ I have added a sort feature on ```supplies.html``` which is not reflected in the wireframes as this was added into the project later.
+    + It appears below the category links and expands to a dropdown sorting by Price, Name, Category and Brand (with options for ascending/descending).

 **Reviews page without a wireframe**
 + When creating the wireframes I was unsure where I wanted to include reviews that had been posted.